cole-k/cc-lemma/README.md

 Make sure to include `--release` otherwise it will be much slower.

-The artifact comes with the code already built.
-To build it yourself, run
+The artifact comes with the code for all tools already built.
+To rebuild C.C.
+Lemma, first run

 ```
 $ cargo clean